bauerDOTuzh/llm_bug_detection/readme.md

 - **Purpose**: This folder contains the code to extract the dataset for the task of bug detection in code.
 - **Files**:
-  - `01gather_data.py`: Contains the code to gather data from the NIST database and save it.
+  - `01gather_data.ipynb`: Jupyter Notebook containing the code to gather data from the NIST database and save it.
-  - `02create_files.py`: Contains the code to create the files for the dataset via GitHub scraping.
+  - `02create_files.ipynb`: Contains the code to create the files for the dataset via GitHub scraping.
 - **Output**: The product of these two scripts are three CSV files containing single commit files of CWE-79, CWE-89, and CWE-22.

 ### Folder: `./1_all_files_analysis`